 Occasionally, throughout the program, there will be an additional DEI lesson on a topic related to either the classroom or the tech industry.
 For each DEI lesson, there is a corresponding reflective assignment in which we give you a prompt and ask you to write a short, reflective response to it.
 There’s no length requirement for these reflections.
 Rather, the goal is to give you an opportunity to reflect and engage with important DEI topics by yourself — so, write as little or as much as you feel inspired to.

 The Director of Operations will be your primary support regarding the DEI component of our program.
 They will be involved in facilitating most of the workshops.
-They’ll also occasionally join standup and have office hours if you have questions, want to discuss something about one of the lessons, or just want to talk!
+They’ll also occasionally join Scrum and have office hours if you have questions, want to discuss something about one of the lessons, or just want to talk!

 There are security cameras that record our classroom at all times.